 homeland and went to a place that he did not know, and his descendents became

-hammer and destroy the wicked people in the land of promise, and then to
+hammer and destroy the wicked in the land of promise, and then to

-inhabit their land and show the world how one should live and serve God.
-Of
+inhabit their land and show the world how to live in peace with God, but they

 this gift to the Jew first, and then to the gentiles after the Jews rejected

 it.
-However, this was not God’s plan; He intended to raise up His Jewish
+He intended to raise up His Jewish

-nation to proclaim the gospel to the gentile nations as leaders in things
+nation to proclaim the gospel to the gentiles as leaders in things

 (46aa) Judgment >>